Using Water As The Generator Muffler

 1. Using Sound Deflectors/Plywood Method

-Use of sound deflectors is one of the cheapest and simplest ways of achieving a quieter generator.
+Sound deflectors are one of the cheapest and simplest ways of achieving a quieter generator.
 Ideally, a sound deflector is an object that works by diverting the noise away from where it would naturally go.

-To craft a sound deflector, you will need four plywood sheets along with a sheet of drywall which is ideal because of its fire-resistant property.
+To craft a sound deflector, you will need four plywood sheets and a sheet of drywall which is ideal because of its fire-resistant property.
 Next, place the three plywood sheets at an angle and facing downwards.
-You can use the drywall on the side of the generator with the exhaust as it will last longer than the plywood.
+You can use the drywall on the side of the generator with the exhaust, as it will last longer than the plywood.

 You can expect a noise reduction of around 10dB, but this can go lower depending on where you intend to place the generator too.
 While plywood is usually the best material to use when it comes to sound deflection, you may use wooden boards as well.
 Nevertheless, you should still consider using a sheet of drywall on the side with the exhaust.